adrfantini/academic-kickstart/content/en/post/weather-trieste/index.md

   caption = "Precipitation"
 +++

 Let's analyse last month's weather in Trieste, Italy, where I live.
-Trieste is a coastal city well known for its mild climate and strong winds, especially a strong north-westerly wind called the _Bora_.
 I was away for most of the month, so I do not know much of what happened, and I am curious.

+Trieste is a coastal city well known for its mild climate and strong winds, especially a strong, cold, north-easterly wind called the _Bora_ which can easily reach above 100km/h and strikes a few times per year.
 We'll use data coming from the regional environmental agency, which can be obtained from [here](http://www.osmer.fvg.it/archivio.php?ln=&p=dati) by selecting:

 - select _anno_ (year) and _mese_ (month)
 - _giorno_ (day) -> tutti (all)